That’s right, my friend. No strings attached.

 D. Consolidation on the left side

-The unilateral findings of reduced chest expansion, a hyperresonant percussion note, absent breath sounds and tactile fremitus all on the left side.
-That to go along with a tracheal shift to the right — this indicates that the patient has most likely suffered a large pneumothorax on the left side.
+The question tells us that the patient has reduced chest expansion, a hyperresonant percussion note, absent breath sounds, and tactile fremitus all on the left side.
+That to go along with a tracheal shift to the right.
+This indicates that the patient has a pneumothorax on the left side.

-Remember, for a pneumothorax, the trachea will shift away from the affected side.
-You can rule out left-sided atelectasis because the trachea would shift to that side.
-And also, if the pneumothorax is severe enough, it can disrupt cardiac function which can cause the blood pressure to decrease.
-That explains why this patient is hypotensive.
+Remember that, when a pneumothorax is present, the trachea will shift away from the affected side.
+That means you can rule out left-sided atelectasis because the trachea would shift to that side.

-The correct answer is: B. Pneumothorax on the left side
+The correct answer is: B. A pneumothorax on the left side

 A. Intubate and provide mechanical ventilation with 40% oxygen

 B. Provide noninvasive positive pressure ventilation using a full face mask

 C. Implement postural drainage and percussion with directed coughing

 D. Provide oxygen therapy and obtain a sputum sample for culture and sensitivity